-Policy TR1: Improving cycling and walking routes should be the transport priority for the rest of the plan period.

-Objective: To improve the vehicular, cycle and pedestrian access to the town centre (From the CPIR will make it easier for everyone to walk or cycle.
+- Policy TR1: Improving cycling and walking routes should be the transport priority for the rest of the plan period. - Objective: To improve the vehicular, cycle and pedestrian access to the town centre (From the CPIR Towns Framework). & To other key cycle and pedestrian routes around Redruth Parish which will make it easier for everyone to walk or cycle.